When we visit someplace new we are the opposite of slow travelers. We like to see as much as we can and make the most of our time there.

 After visiting the basilica, head out to one of the many charming cafes, cozy museums, and historic landmarks.

-For more recommendations and information, see our guide 12 Spots Not to miss in Montmartre.
+For more recommendations and information, see our guide 12 Spots Not to Miss in Montmartre.

 Day 2: Explore Le Marais, Ile de la Cite, and the Left Bank